-- Partner on at least two joint co-presented community educational workshops
+- Partner on at least one joint co-presented community educational workshops.

-- Engage as a sitting member in at least three land use planning advisory groups, including two substantive convening around land use and zoning around BART stations
+- Engage as a sitting member in at least two land use planning advisory groups, including two substantive convening around land use and zoning around BART stations.

 Advocate Locally & Regionally for TOD & High-Density Development